-Prerequisite: EE 25.
+Prerequisite: EE 27 or 25 and EE 22.
 This course is concerned with a study of guided electromagnetic waves and radiation from antennas.
 The topics to be covered include plane waves, waves between parallel plates, waves in rectangular and circular guides, radiation from dipole antennas, and characteristics of antenna arrays.